 Our Adoption Process...

-Interested adoptive parents are required to complete an application which is also considered the contract for adoption.
-You can request an application via email at email@example.com or phone at 916-684-3313.
+Interested adoptive parents are required to complete an application for adoption.
+You can request an application via email at firstname.lastname@example.org or phone at 916-684-3313.
 All of our cats are tested for Feline Leukemia (FeLV) and Feline Immunodeficiency Virus (FIV), have had a tip-to-tail physical examination, are spayed or neutered, vaccinated, microchipped, flea free, and wormed.

 Our feline adoption fee is $75.
 This only partially reimburses us for the amount of money we spend on each kitten or cat.

 We have rescued several dogs but do not have a facility where we can house them so we partner with other rescue groups and individuals to find them loving permanent homes.
 Every dog is given a tip-to-tail physical, tested for contagious diseases, vaccinated, spay/neutered, microchipped, and treated with Heartguard and flea/tick medicine.
 All of the requirements explained above for our feline adoptions and the same for our canine adoptions.